Python

 Containers (miniconda3)#

-This section expands upon a Stackexchange reply [www] with a walk through specific for the KLONE cluster.
+This section expands upon a Stackexchange reply [www] with a walk through specific for the klone cluster.

 While miniconda3 is an improvement over anaconda for lean deployment, a more advanced approach is to package your entire conda environment within a (Singularity) container.
 As with the beauty of containers, we can use a miniconda3 container provided by continuum.io [www] to bootstrap our environment then feed it our environment.yml file that specifies which Python libraries and versions to install.